 Most Underrated NHL Players of All Time

-In the NHL, it happens a lot because great players thrive with other great players, and just like other sports, the person scoring all the goals often gets all the credit.
-But plenty of players did great things outside of the spotlight.
+In the NHL, great players thrive with other great players.
+And just like other sports, the person scoring all the goals often gets all the credit.
+But plenty of players did great things outside of the spotlight to help lift their teams to greatness.

 Here's a look at the most underrated NHL players of all time, selecting one per franchise.